 Key Stage 5

-At A level we offer Mathematics and Further Mathematics (with Wood Green School.)
+At A level we offer Mathematics and Further Mathematics.
 These A levels cover pure mathematics, mechanics and statistics.
 Pure Mathematics is designed to develop the skills and techniques necessary to manipulate and solve mathematically formulated problems.
 They include work in the fields of algebra, co-ordinate geometry, functions and graphs, calculus and trigonometry.
 Statistics examines the application of mathematical probability to the drawing of inferences from data.
 The theory of random variables, significance testing and probability are given special attention.
 A large data set will be used to teach this aspect of the course.
 Mechanics develops the principles needed to model the physical world.
 Statics, dynamics and kinematics are introduced.

 Maths Year 7 - Knowledge Organisers